-Cavities below decked storage areas, platforms, and walkways above a conditioned space shall be insulated to the highest practical level.
-Decked areas shall not be included in the square footage calculation of the insulation incentives when they are insulated to less than the program minimum required R-Value, and exceed 5% of the attic area or 128 sq. ft., whichever is greater.
-When decked areas are less than 5% of the attic area or 128 sq. ft., they may be included in the incentives area calculation.
-When unusual circumstances allow for only the cavity to be filled, contact Home Retrofit for incentives information.
+Cavities below decked storage areas, platforms and walkways above a conditioned space shall be insulated to the highest practical level.
+Decked areas shall not be included in the square footage calculation of the insulation incentives when they are insulated to less than the minimum program-required R-Value, and exceed 5% of the attic area or 128 sq. ft., whichever is greater.
+When decked areas are less than 5% of the attic area or 128 sq. ft., they may be included in the incentive area calculation.
+When unusual circumstances allow for only the cavity to be filled, contact Home Retrofit for information on incentives.
 Refer to AT 1.4 for damming requirements for decked areas.

 Insulation shall be installed under the boards of floored attics.
-To fill the cavities, the boards can be lifted, the cavity filled and boards replaced; or insulation may be blown into the cavities through holes drilled through the boards.
+To fill the cavities, the boards can be lifted, the cavity filled and boards can be replaced or insulation may be blown into the cavities through holes drilled through the boards.
 Holes should be no more than 4' apart.
 Joist cavities shall be tightly packed with insulation.